 Start with the basics first

-As difficult as it may seem at the start, the best way to make this process easier is to begin by writing down all of the people who are an absolute must-have at your wedding.
+As difficult as it may seem at the start, the best way to make this process easier is to begin by writing down all of the people who are absolute must-haves at your wedding.
 This includes immediate family members and any other people without whom you just cannot imagine getting married (like children, grandparents, etc.).

 Once all of those people are on the list, then move on to each partner's extended family, and then close friends.
 Remember: You're not obligated to invite anyone but your own relatives if it's not a family-funded affair.